By Edward Kliszus

-Tonight was the anniversary concert of the American Symphony Orchestra (ASO), founded 60 years ago in 1962 by the great Leopold Stokowski.
-This was also the final concert of the Bryant Park New York Picnic Performances that featured 26 evenings of live music, theater, and dance on the lawn.
+Tonight was the American Symphony Orchestra at Bryant Park.
+It was the anniversary concert of the Orchestra, founded 60 years ago in 1962 by Leopold Stokowski.
+This was also the final concert of the Bryant Park New York Picnic Performances, featuring 26 evenings of live music, theater, and dance on the lawn.

-An audience was eager to hear and see the American Symphony Orchestra filled Bryant Park.
+An audience was eager to hear and see the ASO in a packed Bryant Park.
 People were picnicking and set on blankets, seated at tables, and standing to ensure a clear view of the stage.

 The large audience was receptive to the program, which was diverse in style and form and contained much contemplative and evocative music that ended with the fresh, bright spirit of J. S. Bach’s work expressed in the romanticism of Mahler.
 The orchestra masterfully performed each work to ensure the expression of the composer’s artistic and imaginative intent.
 Despite the large audience, individuals remained focused and quiet as they enjoyed and experienced the music, this most ephemeral art form.